cabforum/smime/SBR.md

 ## 5.3  Personnel controls

 ### 5.3.1  Qualifications, experience, and clearance requirements
+Prior to the engagement of any person in the Certificate Management Process, whether as an employee, agent, or an independent contractor of the CA, the CA SHALL verify the identity and trustworthiness of such person.

 ### 5.3.2  Background check procedures

 ### 5.3.3  Training requirements
+The CA SHALL provide all personnel performing information verification duties with skills-training that covers basic Public Key Infrastructure knowledge, authentication and vetting policies and procedures (including the CA's Certificate Policy and/or Certification Practice Statement), common threats to the information verification process (including phishing and other social engineering tactics), and these Requirements.

+The CA SHALL maintain records of such training and ensure that personnel entrusted with Validation Specialist duties maintain a skill level that enables them to perform such duties satisfactorily.

+The CA SHALL document that each Validation Specialist possesses the skills required by a task before allowing the Validation Specialist to perform that task.

+The CA SHALL require all Validation Specialists to pass an examination provided by the CA on the information verification requirements outlined in these Requirements.
 ### 5.3.4  Retraining frequency and requirements
+All personnel in Trusted roles SHALL maintain skill levels consistent with the CA's training and performance programs.

 ### 5.3.5  Job rotation frequency and sequence

 ### 5.3.6  Sanctions for unauthorized actions

 ### 5.3.7  Independent contractor requirements
+The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of [Section 5.3.3](#533-training-requirements-and-procedures) and the document retention and event logging requirements of [Section 5.4.1](#541-types-of-events-recorded).

 ### 5.3.8  Documentation supplied to personnel

 ## 5.4  Audit logging procedures

 ### 5.4.1  Types of events recorded
+The CA and each Delegated Third Party SHALL record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
+The CA SHALL make these records available to its Qualified Auditor as proof of the CA’s compliance with these Requirements.

+The CA SHALL record at least the following events:

+1. CA certificate and key lifecycle events, including:
+   1. Key generation, backup, storage, recovery, archival, and destruction;
+   2. Certificate requests, renewal, and re-key requests, and revocation;
+   3. Approval and rejection of certificate requests;
+   4. Cryptographic device lifecycle management events;
+   5. Generation of Certificate Revocation Lists and OCSP entries;
+   6. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.

+2. Subscriber Certificate lifecycle management events, including:
+   1. Certificate requests, renewal, and re-key requests, and revocation;
+   2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
+   3. Approval and rejection of certificate requests;
+   4. Issuance of Certificates; and
+   5. Generation of Certificate Revocation Lists and OCSP entries.

+3. Security events, including:
+   1. Successful and unsuccessful PKI system access attempts;
+   2. PKI and security system actions performed;
+   3. Security profile changes;
+   4. Installation, update and removal of software on a Certificate System;
+   5. System crashes, hardware failures, and other anomalies;
+   6. Firewall and router activities; and
+   7. Entries to and exits from the CA facility.

+Log records MUST include the following elements:

+1. Date and time of record;
+2. Identity of the person making the journal record; and
+3. Description of the record.
 ### 5.4.2  Frequency of processing log

 ### 5.4.3  Retention period for audit log
+The CA SHALL retain, for at least two years:

+  1. CA certificate and key lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (1)) after the later occurrence of:
+     1. the destruction of the CA Private Key; or
+     2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 `basicConstraints` extension with the `cA` field set to true and which share a common Public Key corresponding to the CA Private Key;
+  2. Subscriber Certificate lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (2)) after the revocation or expiration of the Subscriber Certificate;
+  3. Any security event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (3)) after the event occurred.

 ### 5.4.4  Protection of audit log